tharuniitk/tharuniitk.github.io/workshops.md

 Shortlisted Participants will be communicated about further process.

 ## Contact
-For inquiries and more information, please contact:\
+For inquiries and more information, please contact:
--  Kharyashal Organising team: serbkaryashalacourse@gmail.com
+-  Kharyashal Organising team: <a href="mailto:serbkaryashalacourse@gmail.com">Contact Us</a>